ThierrySans/CSCD27/tutorials/06/README.md

 2. the IP header
 3. the TCP header

+## Network attacks

+**Question 4:** Considering these attacks, identify which protocol they target and briefly explain what they achieve

+- Packet sniffing
+- IP forgery
+- ARP-cache poisoning
+- Route hijacking
+- DNS spoofing

 ## Attacking the network

 Alice communicates via HTTP through the network.
 However, Mallory wants to either eavesdrop, hijack (MitM) or disrupt (DOS) the messages sent back and forth between the two.